Wild Parrots Up Close

 Overnight Boquete

 Today we look for the parrots we may have missed the previous day but also have a chance to look for the Resplendant Quetzal, obviously not a parrot but a really stunning bird to see especially the male.
-Barred Parakeets are about but usually flying around.
-This time of year they travel around in large groups for security and a more relaxed time for them to feed.
+Barred Parakeets are about but usually flying high.
+This time of year they travel around in large groups for security and a more relaxed time for them to feed, in fact during a trip to Guatemala in 2023 we came across a huge group of these Parakeets, at a similar time of year to this trip, eating at a low level and giving us many opportunities to take photos of them.

 Overnight Boquete